yberrada/mongo-movies/README.md

 Awesome.
 So far we have gained access to a MongoDB Atlas Cluster and we have configured the Security.

 # Exercise 2: Query Optimization
 Let's start by optimizing the welcome page.
 At this time, the query powering the welcome page searches randomly for 10 movies.
-The business wants us to instead only show the last 10 movies that were added.

 You need to come up with a query that returns the 10 movies that are PG rated: `{rated : "PG"}` and their release date is between 2000 and 2016 `{rated : "PG", year:{$gt: 2000, $lt: 2016}}` while sorting by title `{title: 1}`.